 Sometimes, it protects us from remembering painful experiences; other times, it might help us cope with perceived threats to our identity, integrity, and sense of self.

-People with narcissistic personality disorder may also use specific defense mechanisms to protect themselves.
+People with narcissistic personality disorder may also use specific defense mechanisms to protect themselves from emotional pain.